-Fortran 2008 Submodule and CMake
+Fortran submodule and CMake

+Fortran submodule is supported by all popular Fortran compilers.
 While designed as a way to better manage public/private exposure of variables in large Fortran modules, submodules can also be used to seamlessly switch in/out advanced functionality.

 For example, the GEMINI 3-D ionospheric model was created with raw binary file I/O.